phpinnacle/buffer/.github/ISSUE_TEMPLATE.md

 Include as many relevant details about the environment you experienced the bug in and how to reproduce it.

-* Version used (e.g. PHP 7.0, PHP 7.1.2):
+* Version used (e.g. PHP 8.0, PHP 7.1.2):
-* Operating system and version (e.g. Ubuntu 16.04, Windows 7):
+* Operating system and version (e.g. Ubuntu 20.04, Windows 10):
 * Link to your project or gist, code sample
-* Other important for issuer reproduce information
+* Other important for issue reproduce information